Azure/spring-apps-deploy/README.md

 ## End-to-End Sample Workflows
 ### Deploying
 #### To production
+Azure Spring Cloud supports deploying to deployments with built artifacts (e.g., JAR or .NET Core ZIP) or source code archive.

-The following example deploys to the default production deployment in Azure Spring Cloud.
+The following example deploys to the default production deployment in Azure Spring Cloud using JAR file built by Maven.
 This is the only possible deployment scenario when using the Basic SKU:

 ```yml
 name: AzureSpringCloud